dekoza/django-biscuit/README.rst

 Letting you slack off while developing tasty APIs for Django apps.

-This project is a fork of `django-tastypie` and the main aim is to refactor Tastypie in such a way, that writing APIs will be DRY as hell.
+This project is a fork of `django-tastypie <https://github.com/toastdriven/django-tastypie>`_ and the main aim is to refactor it in such a way, that the DRY principle will be respected.
-I mean - seriously - you shouldn't have to be forced to write any classes just to get a simple basic API functionality like listing your models.
+I mean - seriously - you shouldn't have to be forced to write any classes just to get a simple basic API functionality like listing your Models.
 Just like you don't have to write ModelAdmin classes to get your Admin Panel working.